drachenwald/autobaelfyr/_issues/2022-11/010-from-their-highnesses.md

 * Please reach each out to us with your event plans so we can help support the local groups.
 * Submit Letters of Intent for Coronet Tournament.
 * The cutoff to submit your Letter of Intent is January 1, 2023.
-* Each pair entering Coronet Tournament
+* Each pair entering Coronet Tournament must submit a modest A&S project.